CadyAlali/robot_control/README.md

 ### “Robot Control Web Interface”

+We worked as a group
+the group members:
+- Cady Alali
+- Dana Alghofaily
+- Kady Aldughaim

 This project consists of two main tasks:
 1. Building a web page to control the direction of a robot and linking it to a database.
 2. Creating a web page to display the stored data (latest value).